Follow @scope_views

 Takahashi Teegul SP3 in fork mode with FS-60.

-Tele Vue’s diminutive TV-60, mounted on their TelePod mount, is one of my favourite grab-n-go setups - so small and light you can pick it up with one hand and just walk-out to view.
-If like me you have various steps and slopes to traverse to get to the bits of your garden you observe from, that’s a big advantage.
-Such a tiny setup bridges the quick-look gap between binoculars and telescopes.
-And nowadays you can build a similar alt-az grab-n-go with various scopes and mounts.
-All great, in theory …
+Tele Vue’s diminutive TV-60, mounted on their push-pull TelePod mount, was one of my favourite grab-n-go setups - so small and light you can pick it up with one hand and just walk-out to view.

-But for me there is a problem.
-I used to own half a dozen alt-az mounts like the TelePod; now I own precisely none.
-The reason is that I had a kind of epiphany one night, out on my balcony, trying to get a good view of Mars with an alt-az mounted refractor.
-What I realised was that for the kind of viewing I do alt-az mounts are a pain.
+But for me there was a problem and I had an epiphany one night, trying to get a good view of Mars with an alt-az mounted refractor: for the kind of viewing I do push-pull alt-az mounts are a pain.
 At low powers they’re great, but at high-powers you are forever pushing the mount around trying to get that planet back in view.

-Just about the only mount that fits the bill is Takahashi’s Teegul Sky Patrol.
-The Teegul SP has been around for a long time, but has been revised in recent years to make it easier to use.
-It’s tiny and very light (about 2Kg for the basic set), but also breaks down into very small chunks for travel, making a perfect eclipse-chasers’ mount.
+One such was Takahashi’s now-discontinued Teegul Sky Patrol.
+The Teegul SP is tiny and very light (about 2Kg for the basic set), but also breaks down into very small chunks for travel, making a perfect eclipse-chasers’ mount.

 I don’t do many mount reviews, but the Teegul is worth it if only because there seems to be some confusion as to how it’s actually meant to work (the guy I bought mine from clearly didn’t get it at all and had given up with the mount unused); it also has a lot of options and is arguably a bit too clever for its own good.
 I’ll try to get to the bottom of all that here.